Eleven Jaw-Dropping Technologies Included in the Wild New Smithsonian FUTURES Exhibit

 (Im)possible babies

 Artist Ai Hasegawa imagines a future where couples of any kind can have their own biological children in “(Im)possible Baby.”
-The conceptual piece took genetic data using a 23andMe test from real-life couple Asako and Moriga, rendering what their kids could look like if the technology made it possible.
+The conceptual piece took genetic data using a 23andMe test from real-life couple Asako and Moriga, rendering what their kids could look like if science made it possible.

 “When this was installed at the Mori Museum in Japan, some of the feedback was really wild,” Molese says.
 “I think it really speaks to this being a very interesting and potentially polarizing concept that we are challenging the conversation with.”